Estate Planning After Moving States: What to Review

 Moving to a new state can quietly affect how your estate plan works, even if nothing about your family or finances has changed.
-State laws govern wills, powers of attorney, healthcare directives, probate procedures, property ownership rules, and in some cases estate taxes.
-A review after relocation confirms that your existing documents still hold up in your new state and that your accounts and property are titled in a way that supports your plan rather than working against it.
+State laws govern living trusts, powers of attorney, healthcare directives, property ownership rules, and in some cases estate taxes.
+A review after relocation confirms that your trust is still properly funded under your new state’s laws, that your accounts and property are titled in a way that supports your plan, and that your decision-maker documents will be honored by local institutions when your family needs them.

 Key Takeaways